frangucc/thenodechronbook/README.md

 * **3 ALAN:** No, please, you don't understand.

-> **PANEL THREE** - A CLOSE UP OF THE WARDENS FACE AS HE SENTENCES ALAN TO HIS CASTRATION.
+> **PANEL THREE** - A CLOSE UP OF THE WARDENS FACE AS HE SENTENCES ALAN TO HIS PUNISHMENT.

 * **4 WARDEN:** It's quite the shame.
-Inventor of the computer, a queer.
+Inventor of the modern computer, a queer.

 > **PANEL FOUR** - A CLOSE UP ALAN TURINGS SWEET FACE.
 HE IS A NICE MAN, NEVER HURT ANYONE.
 HE IS FRIGHTENED AND HAS BEEN TREATED LIKE AN ANIMAL.

 * **5 ALAN:** I'm a human being, you can't do this to me!!!

 > **PANEL FIVE** - ALAN IS DRAGGED AWAY PAST MULTIPLE INSANE PEOPLE ON THE FLOORS, CHAINED TO WALLS LIKE CAGED ANIMALS.
-HE IS TAKEN TO BE CASTRATED.
+HE IS TAKEN FOR HIS PUNISHMENT.

 * **6 ALAN:** Please, don't do this to me.
 It's not my fault!